evangelistagrace/VSW2020/_posts/2020-11-25-Updateparticipation.markdown

 ---

-Science TikTok and Poster competitions are now open to Year 4,5 and 6 students to join.
+Science TikTok and Poster competitions are now open to all students from Year 4,5 and 6 to join.

 Thank you.